ComPlat/shuttlebuilder/README.md

 Full documentation [here](https://chemotion.net/docs/eln/devices/configurations/data_transfer)

-This application works independently of Electronic Lab Notebook (ELN) Chemotion.
+This application works independently of the Electronic Lab Notebook (ELN) Chemotion.
 However, it is designed to operate as a service for Chemotion.
-The user administration of the Chemotion can also be mirrored.
-New users can be created by the admin or Chemotion users can log in with their Chemotion password and abbreviation.
+The user can log in with his/her Chemotion password and abbreviation.
+However, the superuser can also create Locel users.

 ![Diagram: Networg description](https://github.com/ComPlat/shuttlebuilder/blob/master/Assets/static/img/shuttle_builder.drawio.png)